 New Mexico Rehabs

 New Mexico did not become a U.S. state until 1912, when it was acquired as part of the Gadsden Purchase.
 Today, it is home to over 2 million residents with the capital city of Santa Fe.
-Its proximity to Mexico puts the state and its residents at an increased risk of coming in contact with drugs that are being smuggled from Mexican Drug Trafficking Organizations.
-The amount of illicit drugs that are trafficked into New Mexico greatly outweighs drug consumption in the state.
-Cocaine, Methamphetamine, Heroin, and Marijuana are all trafficked into New Mexico from Mexico, with Cocaine and Crack Cocaine posing the most significant risk.
+Its proximity to Mexico puts the state and its residents at an increased risk of coming in contact with drugs that are being smuggled in.
+The amount of illicit drugs that are trafficked into the state greatly outweighs drug consumption in the state.
+Cocaine, Methamphetamine, Heroin, and Marijuana are all trafficked into New Mexico, with Cocaine and Crack Cocaine posing the most significant risk.
 A high-risk section of New Mexico includes 16 counties and shares a 180 mile long border with Mexico.
 As more drugs flow through the state, this makes drugs cheaper and more accessible.
 An accidental overdose can happen to anyone.
-There are treatment professionals in New Mexico ready to help those struggling with a drug or alcohol addiction.
+There are treatment providers ready to help those struggling with a drug or alcohol addiction.
 Find rehabs today.

 Select a State